Add to Flipboard Magazine.

 For decades, designers working in print have used the core design principles to create balanced layouts in magazines and posters.
 To create the best designed blog post, go back to basics and follow the basic rules of space, colour, shape and type.
 For inspiration, check out any magazine article for ideas on how to combine images and text, using different type sizes, weights and fonts to portray a certain feeling, or to highlight particular elements of the content.

 A grid is your friend

 Because we’re now working with a completely blank canvas, it’s important to achieve balance in your new post design.
 Basing your design on an underlying grid will help develop an eye-pleasing design that’s easily consumed by the reader.
 On the contrary, simply placing elements where you see fit could end up with a page that’s difficult to follow and doesn’t flow from one element to the next.

 Don’t worry about scrolling

-Unlike a magazine that can span across multiple pages, as web designers we’re stuck with continuously moving downwards.
+Unlike a magazine that can span across multiple pages, as web designers, we’re stuck with continuously moving downwards.
 After balancing out your design with lots of large elements and plenty of white space, it’s highly likely that your post will take up maybe 5 times the space it would have done if it was written as plain old text in the traditional format.
-Unfortunately this is one sacrifice that has to be made.
-While an excessive amount of scrolling could impact the usability of your page, it’s safe to say that users are used to navigating with the scroll wheel, so don’t worry about stretching out your page length in favour of a unique design.
+Unfortunately, this is one sacrifice that has to be made.
+While an excessive amount of scrolling could impact the usability of your page, it’s safe to say that users are used to navigating with the scroll wheel, so don’t worry about stretching out your page length in favor of a unique design.

 As designer’s we’re always wanting to break free from limitations and let our creativity shine.
 Here’s your chance!
 Next time you’re fleshing out ideas for a blog post, try starting from scratch and design the whole content, creating an attractive post that really gets the point across.